rage/programming-23/data/part-9/6-more-examples-with-classes.md

 - a method named `add_suitcase` which adds the suitcase given as an argument to the cargo hold
 - a `__str__` method which returns a string in the format "x suitcases, space for y kg"

 The class should make sure that the combined weight of the items stored within any `CargoHold` does not exceed the maximum weight set for that instance.
-If the maximum weight would be exceeded when the `add_suitcase` method is called, the new item should not be added to the cargo hold.
+If the maximum weight would be exceeded when the `add_suitcase` method is called, the new suitcase should not be added to the cargo hold.

 Your class should now work with the following program: